neerajhirani/neerajhirani.github.io/_posts/2022-09-21-operationalising-meetings.markdown

 All of these meetings are already on the calendar of all PMs in my team.
 It has helped us in many ways:

 - Internally, within the product team, we now operate as one coordinated team rather than individuals thrashing in different directions.
-Meeting as a group brings efficiency as all PMs and required stakeholders can deliberate on and align together faster.
-We can surface where dependencies arise faster and know which follow-up meetings need to happen.
+Meeting as a group brings efficiency as all PMs and required stakeholders can surface dependencies, deliberate on solutioning and align together faster.
 - We choose topics of discussion beforehand and come into meetings prepared.
-This leads to better brainstorming and collaboration.
 When it comes to new requests, SMEs now have a focused forum to connect with product.
-We have lesser interruptions, have more time to do "think work" and are not operating in reactive mode.
-- Being around experienced SMEs (sales, marketing, support, etc.) helps us build leverage.
-In each call, the PMs are looking at things from a specific SME group's lens.
+Being around experienced SMEs (sales, marketing, support, etc.) helps us look at things from a specific SME group's lens.
 We learn new things from them and can then piece all the knowledge from this, and previous calls together.
 It gives us a far broader perspective than most SME's have.
 - Our updates on new releases, feature education or communication about delays go out to all stakeholders with a unified voice.This helps us build credibility.
+- We have lesser interruptions, have more time to do "think work" and are not operating in reactive mode.

 Below are examples of meetings that I advocate each PMs have individually or with their squads.